knative/release/PHASES.md

 Automation will trigger all the downstream repos to update their dependencies to these new versions in the next few cycles.
 The goal is to have the [first batch](#t-minus-zero-first-batch) of repo releases (**serving**, **eventing**, etc) to become "releasable" by the scheduled [day of release](#t-minus-zero---day-of-release).
 This is signaled via the reporting of the [releasability](PROCEDURES.md#releasability-check) status posted to the **release-`xdotx`** Slack channel every morning (5am PST, M-F).

-### Timely actions
-Now is a good time to take the actions below:

-- Announce on the **#general** Slack channel that the release will be cut in a week and that additional caution should be used when merging big changes.
-- Verify that the [nightly release automation](PROCEDURES.md#nightly-job) is passing for each `knative.dev` repo in the subsequent phases.
-If any is failing, reach out to the corresponding WG leads and ask them to investigate.
-Repeat throughout the week.

 ### Supporting repos
 These are the base repos where we have common code and common scripts.